nftstorage/carbites/README.md

 ## Usage

-Carbites supports 3 different strategies:
+Carbites supports 4 different strategies:

 1. [**Simple**](#simple) (default) - fast but naive, only the first CAR output has a root CID, subsequent CARs have a placeholder "empty" CID.
 2. [**Rooted**](#rooted) - like simple, but creates a custom root node to ensure all blocks in a CAR are referenced.
 3. [**Treewalk**](#treewalk) - walks the DAG to pack sub-graphs into each CAR file that is output.
 Every CAR has the same root CID, but contains a different portion of the DAG.
+4. [**Treeleaf**](#treeleaf) - the first CAR contains all non-leaf nodes.
+Subsequent CARs contain only leaf-nodes.

 ### Simple